What’s in a name?

 Josephine spends her spare time growing veggies and tending to their tiny flock of sheep.

-Jack is WPSH’s Account Manager and environmental champion.
+Jack is a WPSH’s Director and environmental champion.
 His passion for conservation has seen Jack study environmental management and biological science.
 He has taken his skills overseas where he lived and worked on a Honduran island researching the preservation of its endangered species.
 Jack also worked on a natural disaster relief program with the Philippine government where he learned first-hand how climate change is affecting their country.

 Jack enjoys kayaking and walking his seriously cute yet notoriously grumpy Schnorkie, Louie.
 Jack is also Josephine’s son!